rekhaDevs/samagragovernance.in/src/pages/team/index.md

       before pursuing the Young India Fellowship.
 During the Fellowship, she got a chance to work with government schools in Uttar Pradesh and experience the gaps in Indian governance first-hand.
 An opportunity to drive impact at scale through good governance brought her to Samagra.

-Currently, she is Chief of Staff to the Founder & CEO of Samagra.
+      Ujjwal currently leads the Health Diagnosis & Design programme and is also the Chief of Staff to the CEO.
     image: /img/ujjwal_.jpg
     linkedInProfile: 'https://www.linkedin.com/in/ujjwal-relan-981b814a'
     name: Ujjwal Relan
-    project: Chief of Staff
+    project: Health Diagnosis & Design & Chief of Staff
   - bio: >-
       Umang holds a Bachelor's degree in Information Technology from Punjab Engineering College.
 He was previously working as a software engineer with